Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states 'Permanently delete a file attachment from a Kanboard task' with a specific verb and resource, clearly distinguishing it from sibling tools like delete_task which deletes the entire task.
+The description clearly states the action: 'Permanently delete a file attachment from a Kanboard task.'
+It uses specific verb+resource and distinguishes itself from the sibling tool 'attach_file_to_task' by mentioning the alternative.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.